JianpingZeng/xcc-project/README.md

 Nowdays, most of production compilers, e.g., LLVM, GCC, IBM XL, and ICC, are written by C/C++ due to high efficiency of resulting in binary.
 However, it is not benefitial at all times due to strange and subtle bugs casued by C/C++ itself for such large software project.
-Inspired by safe programming feature provided by Java, we think it is starting point to use re-invent an new compiler infrastructure which can provide the community with a concept-of-proof.
+Inspired by safe programming feature provided by Java, we think it is a starting point to devise an new compiler infrastructure which can provide the community with a concept-of-proof.

 XCC is a research compiler written in Java for translating [LLVM IR](https://llvm.org/docs/LangRef.html) into assembly code, which accepts LLVM IR compatible with LLVM 3.0.
 Currently, xcc naively translates